grayTurtle01/react-markdow-previewer/README.md

 ## Description :book:
-See markdow transformation in real-time
+See markdown transformation in real-time